lawrennd/old_talks/_ml/includes/multivariate-gaussian-properties.md

 \dataVector \sim \gaussianSamp{\mappingMatrix\meanVector}{\mappingMatrix\covarianceMatrix\mappingMatrix^\top + \covarianceMatrixTwo}.
 $$
 \slides{If $\covarianceMatrixTwo=\dataStd^2\eye$, this is Probabilistic Principal Component Analysis [@Tipping:probpca99], because we integrated out the inputs (or *latent* variables they would be called in that case).}
-\notes{With apprioriately defined covariance, $\covarianceTwoMatrix$, this is actually the marginal likelihood for Factor Analysis, or Probabilistic Principal Component Analysis [@Tipping:probpca99], because we integrated out the inputs (or *latent* variables they would be called in that case).}
+\notes{With apprioriately defined covariance, $\covarianceMatrixTwo$, this is actually the marginal likelihood for Factor Analysis, or Probabilistic Principal Component Analysis [@Tipping:probpca99], because we integrated out the inputs (or *latent* variables they would be called in that case).}

 \newslide{Non linear on Inputs}